turi-code/userguide/deployment/pipeline-ec2-hadoop.md

 job = gl.deploy.job.create(add, environment=ec2, x=1, y=2)
 ```

-The `create()` call will start the hosts in EC2.
+It is important to note that the [graphlab.deploy.ec2_cluster.create()]() call will already start the hosts in EC2, so costs will be incurred at that point.
 They will be shutdown after
 an idle period, which is 10 minutes by default or set as parameter in
-`create()`.
+the create method.
 Setting the timeout to a negative value will cause the cluster
 to run indefinitely or until explicitly stopped.

 The syntax for getting job status, metrics, and results are the same